 The ProcessSignatures element may be present.
 It shall reference the signatures to be augmented.
 The requirements specified in clause 5.1.4.2.1.3 of the present document shall apply to this element.

 The dss2:ClaimedIdentity child element may be present.
 It shall contain validation material for the signatures to be augmented.
-The requirements specified in in clause 4.3.9.2 of [1] shall apply to this element.
+The requirements specified in in clause 4.3.9.2 of DSS-X core v2.0 [1] shall apply to this element.

 The dss2:AdditionalKeyInfo child element may be present.
 It shall contain validation material for the signatures to be augmented.
 The requirements specified in clause 5.1.4.3.7.2 of the present document shall apply to this element.